+Message Description

-Message Description PAM_PROMPT_ECHO_ON The message is displayed to the user and the user's response can be echoed back.
-PAM_PROMPT_ECHO_OFF The message is displayed to the user and the user's response should be hidden or masked (that is, when the user enters a password, asterisks are displayed instead of the exact characters the user types).
+PAM_PROMPT_ECHO_ON The message is displayed to the user and the users

+response can be echoed back.

+Message Description PAM_PROMPT_ECHO_OFF The message is displayed to the user and the users response is hidden or masked (that is, when the user enters a password, asterisks are displayed instead of the exact characters the user types).
 PAM_PROMPT_ERROR_MSG The message is displayed to the user as an error, with no response required.
 PAM_TEXT_INFO_MSG The message is displayed to the user as an informational message, with no response required.

 Table 2-1.
-Types of Challenge Messages
+Types of challenge messages (continued)

-- Note: The challenge message type is governed by the PAM standard and can have vendor-specific values.
-See the PAM standard and vendor-specific information for possible values and interpretations. - Note: The PAM standard defines the maximum size of a PAM message to be 512 bytes (IfxPAMChallenge.PAM_MAX_MESSAGE_SIZE).
+The challenge message type is governed by the PAM standard and can have vendor-specific values.
+See the PAM standard and vendor-specific information for possible values and interpretations.

+The PAM standard defines the maximum size of a PAM message to be 512 bytes (IfxPAMChallenge.PAM_MAX_MESSAGE_SIZE).
-The IfxPAMResponse class is very similar to IfxPAMChallenge, but instead of being used by PAM to send a message to the user, the IfxPAMResponse class is used to send a message from the user to PAM.
-Use the

-IfxPAMResponse.setResponse() method to send the challenge-response string to PAM.
-However, set the response type (which is set using the

-IfxPAMResponse.setResponseType() method) to zero, the default, as the response type is currently reserved for future use.
+The IfxPAMResponse class is similar to IfxPAMChallenge, but instead of being used by PAM to send a message to the user, the IfxPAMResponse class is used to send a message from the user to PAM.
+Use the IfxPAMResponse.setResponse() method to send the challenge-response string to PAM.
+However, set the response type (which is set by using the IfxPAMResponse.setResponseType() method) to zero, the default, as the response type is currently reserved for future use.